jericodings/functions_ai/README.md

 # Function AI Crate

-The 'ai_function' crate provides a Rust procedural macro that allows you to transform any function into a function that returns its own definition as a string.
+The 'function_ai' crate provides a Rust procedural macro that allows you to transform any function into a function that returns its own definition as a string.
 This is useful for sending the function's code to a large language model for further processing.

 ## Installation